roryprimrose/ModelBuilder/README.md

 ModelBuilder uses a BuildStrategy that defines this configuration and is the source of all model creation requests.

 ### BuildStrategy and ExecuteStrategy
-ModelBuilder uses two layers for assisting in creating instances of models.
-They are BuildStrategy and ExecutionStrategy.
-These are essentially the same in that they both hold references to the following construction configuration items:
+ModelBuilder uses two layers for assisting in creating instances of models, the BuildStrategy and the ExecutionStrategy.
+They both hold references to the same construction configuration but have different purposes.

-The difference between them is that a BuildStrategy is a higher level construct that provides a read-only view of the construction configuration.
+A BuildStrategy is a higher level construct that provides a read-only view of the construction configuration.
 It exposes a method for getting an instance of IExecutionStrategy&lt;T&gt;.
 The purpose here is that code calling ModelBuilder should have a clear understanding of how a model is constructed via the configuration items.
 The BuildStrategy enforces this by being a read-only source of that configuration.

-You can create a custom BuildStrategy from scratch by creating your own type derived from IBuildStrategy.
-You can also assign this instance as the default BuildStrategy against Model
+You can create a custom BuildStrategy from scratch by creating your own type that implements IBuildStrategy.
+You can also assign this instance as the default BuildStrategy against Model.

 ```
 Model.BuildStrategy = new CustomBuildStrategy();